highfidelity/hifi-spatial-audio-js/tests/README.md

 ```

 ### Secrets and Account Setup
-Since integration and smoke tests require actual server connections (as opposed to mock functions and connections), you will need to set up an account with some preset apps and spaces and a way to access private data to test with.
-The tests will use specific names, IDs, secrets, and URLs, so create a copy of `auth.example.json` named `auth.json` in your `secrets` folder and then replace the data to match your own account.
+Since integration and smoke tests require actual server connections (as opposed to mock functions and connections), you will need to set up an account with some preset apps and a way to access private data to test with.
+The tests will use specific app names and IDs/secrets, so create a copy of `auth.example.json` named `auth.json` in your `secrets` folder and then replace the data to match your own account.

-### Github Actions (GHA) Requirements
+### Github Actions (GHA)

+#### Requirements
 GHA needs access to the `auth.json` file, so we encrypt that file and upload to the repo.
 We add the encryption key as a secret to our Github account.
-If the app or space IDs change for the `staging-latest` stack, this encrypted file needs to be updated.
+If the app IDs/secrets change for any of these stacks, this encrypted file needs to be updated.

+#### Workflows
+There is a workflow dispatch in GHA that allows you to manually run tests against a specified stack and branch.
+This will work as long as the specified stack data is included in the branch's auth file.

 #### TO UPDATE THE REPO WITH NEW APP IDS:
-1. Create the apps and spaces in the QA [HiFi dev account page](https://api-staging-latest.highfidelity.com) The username and password are in [1pass](https://1password.com).
+1. Create the apps in the QA [HiFi dev account page](https://api-staging-latest.highfidelity.com) The username and password are in [1pass](https://1password.com).

-2. Update your `auth.json` file with the new app and space IDs and update the file in 1pass.
+2. Update your `auth.json` file with the new app IDs/secrets and update the file in 1pass.

 3. Follow the instructions [here](https://docs.github.com/en/actions/reference/encrypted-secrets#limits-for-secrets) to encrypt the `auth.json` file.
 You will need to use the encryption key stored in 1pass under 'QA>Github Secret for Automated Testing' when prompted for a password.